Ernie Page (athlete)

 Ernest Leslie Page (27 September 1910 – 9 December 1973) was an English athlete who competed for Great Britain in the 1932 Summer Olympics.

+Biography

-He was born in Lambeth and died in Torquay.
+He was born in Lambeth, London.

+At the 1930 British Empire Games in Canada, he won the silver medal in the 100 yards contest.
+The following year, Page became the national 100 yards champion after winning the British AAA Championships title at the 1931 AAA Championships.
+Page then finished second behind Fred Reid in the 100 yards event at the 1932 AAA Championships.

-In 1932 he was eliminated in the quarter-finals of the 100 metres event.
+Shortly afterwards Page was selected to represent Great Britain at the 1932 Olympic Games in Los Angeles, where he was eliminated in the quarter-finals of the 100 metres event.
 He was also a member of the British relay team which finished sixth in the 4×100 metres competition.

-At the 1930 Empire Games he won the silver medal in the 100 yards contest.
+Page continued competing at the highest level, finishing third behind Cyril Holmes in the 100 yards event at the 1937 AAA Championships and winning a bronze medal at the 1938 European Championships in Paris.